applied-cyber/ac-web/content/_index.md

 {{< figure src="/cover-photo.jpg" >}}

-**Autumn 2024 Meetings**: Fridays 4:30pm-5:30pm, [Shriram 262](https://campus-map.stanford.edu/?srch=Shriram), unless otherwise noted.
+**Winter 2025 Meetings**: Fridays 4:30pm-5:30pm, [Shriram 108](https://campus-map.stanford.edu/?srch=Shriram), unless otherwise noted.
 See [event schedule](https://docs.google.com/spreadsheets/d/1BRya2g0tXbu1OQDVHjcpaixstF0pof3E1WKAKlbYOjU/).

 Applied Cyber is focused on teaching students practical skills in analyzing, exploiting, and defending computer systems.
 We host a number of events and workshops open to the general Stanford community that range from introductory to more technical.